Zuehlke/springboot-sec-tutor/README.md

 This is recommended when you use spring boot as a backend service only.
 An example implementation can be found in the *rest-auth* branch.
 It requires some caution when implementing it.

 #### CSRF prevention
-There is more than one strategy that you can choose from to prevent CSRF (see [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet]).
-We will cover the easiest one (having a custom header):
+There are more than one strategy that you can choose from to prevent CSRF (see [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet]).
+We will cover the having a custom header which fits the needs best for a pure backend (no token handling).
+Be aware that if you use AngularJS you can use spring's `CookieCsrfTokenRepository` which implements the "Double Submit Cookie" strategy and works as default with AngularJS.

-First of all we have to carefully configure CORS (see HTTP Security Headers).
+First of all we have to carefully configure CORS (see HTTP Security Headers) which we will need to do anyways!
-When we know CORS is configured correctly we need to make sure that all the request are CORS aware.
+When we know CORS is configured correctly we need to make sure that all the request are not simple requests.
 Relying on CORS we know that if a custom header is present (e.g. X-Requested-With) the browser will either not make the response accessible or will preflight the request (for details see [https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS] and [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Protecting_REST_Services:_Use_of_Custom_Request_Headers]).
-We need to make sure that this Header is present for every request. *TODO*
+We need to make sure that this Header is present for every request and therefore need a custom Filter: *TODO*

 As suggested by the OWASP article we also have to check the Origin and Referer Header to prevent some exotic attacks with Flash. *TODO*